antirez/freakwan/README.md

 1. LILYGO TTGO T3 v2 1.6 LoRa module.
 2. LILYGO TTGO T Beam LoRa module.

 However changing the pins in the configuration, to adapt it to other ESP32 modules that have an SX1276 (or compatible) LoRa chip and an SSD1306 display (or no dislay, in headless mode), should be very little work.
+We are waiting to receive our T-ECHO devices to try supporting this device as well.

 FreakWAN is implemented in MicroPython, making use only of default libraries.